-The need for discovering the beneficial ownership of business customers, partners, suppliers and other business relationships is growing.
-More legal regulations, such as the 4th AML Directive in Europe and the Final Rule for Customer Due Diligence (CDD) in the US, are coming into effect.
-As these regulations are new, there are many questions that compliance staff and senior executives have about CDD and KYC requirements for AML rules, so we’ve rounded them up for your consideration.
+The requirement to discover the beneficial ownership of business customers, partners, suppliers and other business relationships is growing.
+Regulations, such as the 6th AML Directive in Europe and the Corporate Transparency Act in the U.S., require understanding who you’re doing business with and the risks they pose.
+But compliance staff and senior executives often have many questions around regulatory requirements for onboarding business customers, so we’ve rounded them up here.

 What is Customer Due Diligence (CDD)?

-When onboarding a new customer or if the customer activities substantially change, an analysis of the source of funds and risk associated with those funds is prudent and, in most countries, a legal requirement.
+When onboarding a new customer (or if the customer’s activities substantially change), an analysis of the source of funds and risk associated with those funds is prudent and, in most countries, a legal requirement.

-KYC is an acronym for Know Your Customer, a legal requirement to perform identity checks and do customer due diligence.
+KYC is an acronym for Know Your Customer, a legal requirement to perform identity checks and undertake Customer Due Diligence.
 While KYC laws differ from country to country, the general principle involves collecting enough information to properly identify an individual and ensure that their activities are legitimate.

 What is AML?

 AML is an acronym for Anti-Money Laundering.
-AML laws are designed to prevent illegal funds (such as funds obtained from crime, corruption, and tax evasion) from entering the financial system.
-Financial institutions are required to have procedures in place (such as KYC) to discover high-risk clients, monitor transactions and report suspicious activities.
+AML laws are designed to prevent illegal funds (for example, funds obtained from crime, corruption, and tax evasion) from entering the financial system.
+Financial institutions are required to have procedures like KYC in place to discover high-risk clients, monitor transactions and report suspicious activities.

 Who do these laws apply to?

-As UBO/CDD/KYC/AML refer to financial transactions, financial institutions (FIs) are the primary target for these laws.
+As UBO, CDD, KYC and AML processes generally refer to financial transactions, financial institutions (FIs) are the primary targets for these laws.
 FIs include commercial banks, investment banks, insurance companies, brokerages and investment companies.
-Other companies that deal with money are also generally covered, such as credit unions, money transfer firms, payment services, marketplaces, gambling and gaming companies
+Other companies that deal with money are also generally covered (for example, credit unions, money transfer firms, payment services, marketplaces, gambling and gaming companies).

 However, as money launderers have exploited various loopholes, the scope of the laws has expanded to include other types of companies.
-Retailers will have to be aware of threshold limits, wherein any transaction above a certain amount triggers the requirements.
+Retailers often have threshold limits, wherein any transaction above a certain amount triggers the requirements.

 Each jurisdiction will have its specific requirements, so it’s necessary to check local regulations to get the full scope of the rules.